dchukwurah/IAC/settingupmongoplaybookyaml.md

+## Playbook for MongoDB Configuration

+#### Ansible needs to be able to do all of our configuration management - not necessarily launch things, as a devops engineer we need to know when to automate and when not to.
-# we need to set up a playbook to installm mongo into our ec2 instance
-# everything will happen in the ansible controller
+#### We need to be able to set up a playbook to install mongo into our ec2 instance, everything will happen through the ansible controller
+#### Our playbook should be able to migrate, backup and configure data.

 # this playbook is to set up mongodb in the ec2